Atheists have often wondered, if God created the universe, then who created God?

-This problem is considered by many who are opposed to God to be up there alongside the perennial issue of why there is suffering from evil.
-The so-called problem of evil, made popular by the philosopher David Hume, goes as follows: If God is good, and all-powerful, and all-knowing, then why is there evil and suffering in the world?
-The answer to this is actually in the Bible, specifically and appropriately in the book of Job, which says that evil is to be left in the world, causing tribulation for many, until the time of wrath at the ends of the earth, when Jesus Christ shall judge the world.
+This problem is considered by others like Dawkins who are opposed to God to be up there alongside the perennial issue of why there is suffering from evil.
+The so-called problem of evil, made popular by the philosopher David Hume, forgets that evil or wickedness is a consequence of the Devil and the other angels like him that are in rebellion against God.
+Moreover, it misses the point, made in the book of Job, that evil is to be left in the world, causing tribulation, until the time of wrath at the ends of the earth, when Jesus Christ shall judge the world.

 That the wicked is reserved to the day of destruction? they shall be brought forth to the day of wrath.Job 21:30

 Hast thou commanded the morning since thy days; and caused the dayspring to know his place; That it might take hold of the ends of the earth, that the wicked might be shaken out of it?Job 38:12-13

 It is from the expression “the ends of the earth” that the popular paraphrase “the end times” comes.
 Another thing, “judgement day” refers both to the day of the LORD, which is the Second Coming of Jesus Christ, and also to the time of “the great white throne”, when everyone who has ever lived and who is not saved will be judged by Jesus Christ (ref.
 Revelation 20:12) before being cast into the lake of fire.

 For the Father judgeth no man, but hath committed all judgment unto the Son: That all men should honour the Son, even as they honour the Father…John 5:22-23